hvkr15/AI-Music-Hub--One-place-For-All---Mini-Project/README.md

 4. **Complete Workflow**: End-to-end music discovery and creation pipeline
 5. **One-Stop Solution**: "One Place for All" - truly comprehensive platform

-## � Contributing
+## 🤝 Contributing

-We welcome contributions to improve AI Music Hub!
+We welcome contributions to improve Dynamic Tune!
 This project is open for enhancements and bug fixes.

 ### How to Contribute